BenetManzanaresSalor/LifeStepByStep/README.md

 * **Search radius**:
 	The radius (number of cells in each direction) in which each entity will search to eat or reproduce.

-All these settings are applied when running the simulation.
+All these settings are applied when the simulation runs.

 # Implementation